exercism/x86-64-assembly/exercises/concept/poetry-club-door-policy/.docs/hints.md

 ## 1. Get the first letter of a sentence

+- In a ASCII-encoded string, all characters occupy 1 byte in memory.
+- You need to use `[]` to dereference memory locations.
+- The ASCII value for an upper case letter is 32 less than the ASCII value for the equivalent lower case letter.
 - 1-byte values are returned in `al`.

 ## 2. Capitalize a word

+- In a ASCII-encoded string, all characters occupy 1 byte in memory.
+- You need to use `[]` to dereference memory locations.
+- The ASCII value for an upper case letter is 32 less than the ASCII value for the equivalent lower case letter.
 - Capitalization means having a single _uppercase_ character, followed by _lowercase_ characters.
 - Only values between 'a' and 'z' are lowercase letters, and only values between 'A' and 'Z' are uppercase letters.
 - So first, you need to extract the first letter and convert it to uppercase if it is in lower case.